close

 arrow downward Read Review

 During the late 19th century, women were treated as submissive compared to men, and this short story proves to us that John’s character was dominant and controlling.
-The narrator vocalizes that “she sometimes fancies that in her condition if I had less opposition and more society and stimulus- but John says the very worst thing I can do is to think about my condition, and I confess it always make me feel bad.
+The narrator vocalizes that “she sometimes fancies that in her condition if I had less opposition and more society and stimulus- but John says the very worst thing I can do is to think about my condition, and I confess it always makes me feel bad.
 So, I will let it alone and talk about the house”.
 This passage confirms to the reader the segregation and gender roles present in the short story.
 This story fluctuates but overall has a strong base regarding how the protagonist was treated.
-Gilman does not clearly provide us with the protagonist’s name which might be due to the fact that this woman could be referred to anyone, such as, family and friends.
-This passage conveys a warning against Doctor Weir Mitchell and the medical interpretations and technology in that era, which leads to false accusation and misogynistic oppression against women with any mental disorders.
+Gilman does not clearly provide us with the protagonist’s name, which might be due to the fact that this woman could be referred to as anyone, such as family and friends.
+This passage conveys a warning against Doctor Weir Mitchell and the medical interpretations and technology in that era, which leads to false accusations and misogynistic oppression against women with any mental disorders.

 Charlotte Perkins Gilman herself had received this treatment from Dr. Weir Mitchell and resented the cure and the suppression of her thoughts and feelings.
 The connection between Dr. Weir Mitchell and John is uncanny and evident in the fact that they are both prescribing innocent women this bed rest that makes them worse than they already are and to be shameful about their condition.
-The protagonist states that “John is a physician, and perhaps – perhaps that is one reason I do not get well faster”.
-In the text, it is also stated that the protagonists brother was also a physician and quotes “my brother is also a physician, and also of high standing, and he says the same thing.”
+The protagonist states that “John is a physician, and perhaps – perhaps that is one reason I do not get well faster.”
+In the text, it is also stated that the protagonist's brother was also a physician and quotes, “my brother is also a physician, and also of high standing, and he says the same thing.”

 Get a custom paper now from our expert writers.